thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - Because route reflector advertisements are not limited to a single hop, they can traverse multiple hops.
 However, each router along the path must be configured to participate in route reflection for the routes to be propagated.

-- While learning BGP, it’s important to distinguish that although OSPF, local, and connected routes exist in R1’s RIB, they are separate from the BGP table.
-At this stage, the BGP table contains no routes, as BGP does not automatically inject routes—they must be explicitly defined.
+- While learning BGP, although OSPF, local, and connected routes exist in R1’s RIB, they are separate from the BGP table.
+At this stage, the BGP table contains no routes, as BGP does not automatically inject routes—they must be defined.

 Injecting R1 & R2's loopback0 as a route -- apply on R1 and R2:
 ```